OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-05.md

 ## Mark 5:39

-He went in and said to them, “Why all this commotion and wailing?
+He entered and said to them, “Why all this commotion and wailing?
 The child is not dead but asleep.”

 ## Mark 5:40